 Aim: To determine whether obesity has an impact on immunohistochemical surrogates in breast cancer (BC)

-Material and Methods: This study is consisted of 206 newly diagnosed BC patients.
+"Materials and Methods: This study comprises 206 newly diagnosed BC patients."

 Demographic and cancer specific variables were obtained from patients’ records.

 Obesity was defined as a body-mass index of 30 kg/m2 or greater according to the recommendation of WHO.